 Contact Elizabeth Etherington at (705) 264-0094

-Aboriginal Healing Room
+Indigenous Healing Room

-In June 2009, TADH hosted the official opening of the newly constructed Aboriginal Healing Room.
+In June 2009, TADH hosted the official opening of the newly constructed Indigenous Healing Room.
 This room is now officially called "Spiritual Place" (accompanied by a medicine wheel)1 and will help to meet the spiritual and cultural needs of the Hospital's patients and visitors.

-This specialized room is primarily meant for Aboriginal, First Nations, and Métis in-patients of the hospital in order to provide them the opportunity to participate in healing ceremonies and a place for meditation.
+This specialized room is primarily meant for First Nations, and Métis in-patients of the hospital in order to provide them the opportunity to participate in healing ceremonies and a place for meditation.

 The circular healing room was designed with no right angles and is constructed with a separate ventilation system to allow for smudging ceremonies.
 Mr. Gordon Goodwin painted the image of a turtle on the domed ceiling of this room.